Tag: learn

 Many years ago, in a bible study, an older woman said to the study leaders, “I do not believe in the God of the Old Testament.
 That God is cruel and unjust.
 I only believe in the loving God of the New Testament.”

-Many people walked away from the church and/or were deeply scarred and hurt by the church by the incessant drumming of hellfire and brimstone.
+Many people walked away from the and/or were deeply scarred and hurt by the church by the incessant drumming of hellfire and brimstone.
 Far too often, judgmentalism, legalism, and ostracism came with it.

-In response to this, and to such people like the woman in the beginning, there has been an overreaction, perhaps even over-emphasis on the of God.
+In to this, and to such people like the woman in the beginning, there has been an overreaction, perhaps even over-emphasis on the love of God.
 Instead of good theology and analysis, it continues (even to this day) to be an overreaction to a time when the church Hell and condemnation at every turn.

 What can become frustrating and also deceiving is that God is only love.
 God is love.
 The love of God is a good thing to think about and focus on.